carpentries/docs.carpentries.org/source/resources/curriculum/lesson-pilots.md

 See [the Customisation page of the template documentation](https://carpentries.github.io/workshop-template/customization/#configuration-file-_configyml) for instructions on how to configure the webpage for a pilot workshop.

-If you are piloting a new official Carpentries lesson - a lesson developed based on prior agreement with The Carpentries, and which is intended to become another lesson/curriculum offered in centrally-organised workshops - please [register your pilot as a Self-Organised Workshop](https://amy.carpentries.org/forms/self-organised/).
+If you are piloting a new official Carpentries lesson - a lesson developed based on prior agreement with The Carpentries, and which is intended to become another lesson/curriculum offered in Centrally-Organised Workshops - please [register your pilot as a Self-Organised Workshop](https://amy.carpentries.org/forms/self-organised/).
 If you do not see the lesson/curriculum being piloted listed as one of the choices on that form, please contact [The Carpentries Core Team](mailto:team@carpentries.org).

-For workshops teaching lessons in The Carpentries Incubator, you should create a workshop webpage but should not submit the workshop details to The Carpentries team via the form linked above.
+For workshops teaching lessons in The Carpentries Incubator, you should create a workshop webpage but should not submit the workshop details to The Carpentries Core Team via the form linked above.
 Instead, if you want to tell the community about your event you can do so by filling in the form under _Workshops_ on [The Incubator homepage](https://carpentries-incubator.org/).
 Workshops submitted there will be processed by the Curriculum Team and will be listed in the table on that page.